openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 * `/pj-rehearse reject` to remove the `rehearsals-ack` label and re-block merging

 Once the `rehearsals-ack` label is present on the PR it will be able to be merged provided that all additional merge criteria are met.

+##### Rehearse Specific Jobs
+It is possible to **only** rehearse specific affected jobs from a PR.
+This can be done by commenting `/pj-rehearse` followed by a, space separated, list of one or more jobs.
+These job names can be found in the list that the plugin comments on the PR upon creation.
+Note, that the job must be found to be affected by the change in the PR in order to be rehearsed.
+For example:
+* `/pj-rehearse a-unit-test-job` will rehearse only the job named 'a-unit-test-job'
+* `/pj-rehearse a-unit-test-job some-other-test` will trigger rehearsals for both: 'a-unit-test-job' and 'some-other-test'

 #### Rehearsal Logic
 When the plugin is asked to rehearse it submits rehearsal jobs for execution and will report to the pull request